pvcraven/web-development-class/source/assignments/performance/performance.rst

 is resolved.

 I'll go over this in class, so if you take good notes, you'll have part 1 done.
+A good explanation will likely run about one page, double-spaced.

 Part 2
 ------